Can you throw a punch?

 Just as quickly as it’s thrown, your hand should return to your chin.

-Liken the jab to a small calibre machine gun that maims instead of kills.
+Liken the jab to a small caliber machine gun that maims instead of kills.
 It pops off hundreds of rounds a minute that weakens and wears down your opponent while keeping them outside your guard.
 It also has the added functionalities of firing tracer rounds that gauge distance, and firing shots that expose weaknesses and open the guard for the big, bazooka punch.

 Sorry, I got carried away with the gun analogy.